rberghaus/hello-world/README.md

 # hello-world
-My first lesson in Python for Applied Data Science class.
+These are my first lessons in Coursera's "Python for Data Science" class.